Secure your Redmine install by patching Ruby on Rails

 Fairly recently the Ruby on Rails community released some patches to fix some rather serious security problems with Rails.
 If you haven’t patched yet you really, really should.

-The only application we had on a public server was our Redmine installation, one of the issues with Redmine is that is can be pretty picky about which versions of Rails it will play with so I was a little worried about updating it and potentially breaking everything.
+The only application that I was working on at the time had on a public server was our Redmine installation, one of the issues with Redmine is that is can be pretty picky about which versions of Rails it will play with so I was a little worried about updating it and potentially breaking everything.

 If you have already installed Redmine then you are in luck, to patch Rails is incredibly easy.
 Shut down Redmine and run the following;